getoutreach/extensibility-sdk/docs/context.md

 - **opp.id** Opportunity id
 - **opp.name** The name of the opportunity.
 - **opp.nstp** The next step to take for the opportunity.
-- **opp.prob** The chances of the opportunity succeeding represented as a percentage.
+- **opp.prob** The chances of the opportunity succeeding are represented as a percentage.
 - **opp.tags** Tags associated with the opportunity.
 - **opp.type** The type of opportunity.
-- **opp.csf1** to **opp.csf100** the value of the (1-100) opportunity's custom field.
+- **opp.csf1** to **opp.csf120** the value of the (1-100) opportunity's custom field.

 ## Prospect contextual information

-If an addon needs contextual information about the current prospect Outreach user is looking at, it will need to add to manifest one or more prospect properties.
+If an application needs contextual information about the current prospect Outreach user is looking at, it will need to add to manifest one or more prospect properties.

 Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#prospect), but at the moment, we support in [SDK](../src/store/keys/ProspectContextKeys.ts) next properties: